Colorful makeup looks for summer

 You’ll want to use a specially formulated waterproof makeup remover to take off your makeup at the end of the night.

-Covergirl Lash Blast Volume Waterproof Mascara, Very Black
+Covergirl Lash Blast Volume Waterproof Mascara

-This high-volume, lash-maximizing mascara has a clump and flaking resistant formula.
+This high-volume, lash-maximizing waterproof mascara has a clump and flaking-resistant formula.
 It is also cruelty-free and budget-friendly.

 Sold by Amazon